- Curated Module Overview

 📝 Summary

-The Curated Module (CM) is Lido on Ethereum (LoE)’s origin, its first and - in terms of stake allocation - currently largest Staking Module (SM).
+The Curated Module (CM) is Lido’s origin, its first and — in terms of stake allocation — currently largest Staking Module (SM).
 Formerly known as the Node Operators Registry, the CM today, alongside the Simple DVT Module (SDVTM), operates as one of two permissioned and bondless SMs.

-The CM consists of allow-listed independent professional staking organizations and Ethereum client teams, which operate validators using the protocol.
-Within the CM, stake is allocated in a “bottom-up” and withdrawn in a “top-down” approach based on the Node Operators (NOs)’ amount of currently active signing keys.
-Over time, this mechanic organically distributes stake evenly throughout the SM.
+The Curated Module consists of allow-listed independent professional staking organizations and Ethereum client teams, which operate validators using the protocol.
+Within the CM, stake is allocated in a “bottom-up” and withdrawn in a “top-down” approach based on the node operators (NOs) amount of currently active keys.
+Over time, this mechanic organically distributes stake evenly throughout the Staking Module.

-The CM, thanks to its maturity and robustness, acts as the fallback for whenever the remaining SMs have no depositable keys or are at capacity.
+The Curated Module, thanks to its maturity and robustness, acts as the fallback whenever the remaining SMs have no depositable keys or are at capacity.

 🔭 Vision

-In the Lido protocol, the CM serves as the bulwark of the modular Staking Router (SR).
+In the Lido protocol, the Curated Module serves as the bulwark of the modular Staking Router (SR).
 Predicated on a permissioned, bondless design, historic onboardings where LDO tokenholders approved additions of NOs have focused on a diverse, distributed and ecosystem-aligned NO set.
-The CM allows for allocation of unrivaled amounts of stake, all while promoting credible neutrality for the network.
-Additionally, NOs have worked together with DAO contributors to make robust staking setups and transparency a priority, resulting in initiatives such as the Validators and Node Operator Metrics (VaNOM) reports.
-In practice, the participation of NOs from underrepresented regions, emphasis on varied infrastructural setups, and promotion of usage of minority clients in the CM have led to significant improvements in the decentralization of the Ethereum validator set as a whole.
+The CM allows for allocation of unrivalled amounts of stake, all while promoting credible neutrality for the network.
+Additionally, the NOs have worked together with DAO contributors to prioritize robust staking setups and transparency, resulting in initiatives such as the Validators and Node Operator Metrics (VaNOM) reports.
+In practice, the participation of NOs from underrepresented regions, emphasis on diverse infrastructural setups, and promotion of usage of minority clients in the Curated Module have led to significant improvements in the decentralization of the Ethereum validator set as a whole.

-As new modules and ways for NOs to use the Lido protocol are added, the robustness of the CM helps the protocol process both large amounts of deposits as well as withdrawals, allowing the protocol to keep pace with market demand at speed.
+As new modules and ways for NOs to use the Lido protocol emerge, the Curated Module’s robustness enables the protocol to process both large volumes of deposits and withdrawals — helping it keep pace with market demand at speed.

 🏷️ Characteristics